Print

 Instructions

-5. Cut the steak across the grain and, dividing evenly, put a few slices over half of the bread, making sure no juices are left behind.
-It's important for the bread to be embedded in meat juice.
+2. Cut the steak across the grain and, dividing evenly, put the slices over half of the bread, making sure no juices are left behind.
+The bread must be embedded in meat juice to get a tastier sandwich.

 Notes

-Chimichurri: though you technically can make it at the last moment, it's best if you make it in advance.
+• Chimichurri: though you technically can make it at the last moment, it's best to make it in advance.
 Leave it marinating for a few days to allow the flavors to meld and become one amazingly flavorful powerhouse.

-Bread: use simple crusty bread rolls and warm them before you make the sandwiches.
-Soft rolls don't have the same effect as they become soggy.
+• Bread: use simple crusty bread like ciabatta, and warm it before putting together the sandwiches.
+Soft rolls don't have the same effect and can become soggy quickly.
 We don't want that.

-Marinade: If you can, leave it marinating all day, or at least 3 to 4 hours.
+• Marinade: for a deeper flavor, leave the meat marinating for at least 3 to 4 hours.

 • Author: Paula Montenegro